Homemade Dynamite: Khalid, Post Malone and SZA remix

-On 16 September 2017, a remix version featuring vocals from Khalid, Post Malone, and SZA, was released.
+On 16 September 2017, a remix version featuring American musicians Khalid, Post Malone, and SZA, was released.
 Lorde first teased the track on Instagram after the 2017 MTV Video Music Awards, with the caption written in 21 asterisks.
 This was later revealed to be the announcement for the remix.
 This marked Lorde's first collaboration since "Magnets" (2015) with Disclosure and the first as a lead artist.
 It was released as the third single from the singer's second album, Melodrama (2017).

 The remix's cover art features a "Polaroid-esque portrait in a room of helium balloons" with one hiding Lorde's face.
 The song maintained its original rhythms, with an extra line in the first chorus and three more verses sung by the featured artists.
-Khalid, SZA and Post Malone wrote their own verses and Lorde changed parts of the chorus, moving the line "Now you know it's really gonna blow" to the end of the song as the outro.
+Khalid, SZA, and Post Malone wrote their own verses and Lorde changed parts of the chorus, moving the line "Now you know it's really gonna blow" to the end of the song as the outro.
 At the 2017 iHeartRadio Music Festival, Lorde surprised the crowd by bringing Khalid on-stage to sing the remix.

 The remix received mostly positive reviews from music critics.
 Several publications praised the verses of the guest vocalists.
 Billboard magazine called it an "infectious party banger."
 Mike Wass from Idolator stated that the remix had "all the ingredients [for] a multi-format hit."
 Exclaims Sarah Murphy said that the "additional verses put a fresh spin on the brooding pop track, while [also] retaining the undeniable infectiousness of the original" version.
 Noisey editor Phil Witmer called the remix "explosive," while Uproxx labelled it "ethereal."
 Pigeons & Planes placed the remix on its Best Songs of the Week list for 15 September 2017.
-Charlotte Freitag, writing for the publication, lauded the final chorus which delivers "stunning four-part harmonies."
+Charlotte Freitag, writing for the publication, lauded the final chorus which delivers "stunning four-part harmonies".